Pauline M. Pelletier

 Washington, DC 20005

 Pauline M. Pelletier is a director in Sterne Kessler’s Trial & Appellate Practice Group.
 She is experienced in patent litigation before the federal courts and the International Trade Commission, post-grant trial and reexamination practice before the U.S. Patent and Trademark Office, and appeals before the U.S. Court of Appeals for the Federal Circuit.
-Pauline’s clients include leading companies in the electronics, biotechnology, and software industries.
+Pauline’s clients include leading companies in the life sciences, electronics, and automotive industries.
 She also counsels clients in emerging and regulated industries, including cannabinoid therapeutics.

 Pauline re-joined the firm after clerking for the Hon.
 Randall R. Rader, then Chief Judge of the Federal Circuit.
 She has successfully briefed and argued appeals before the Federal Circuit and focuses on providing appellate counseling during all stages of a case, not just after appeal.

 Pauline is a member of the Giles S. Rich American Inn of Court, the PTAB Bar Association, the Federal Circuit Bar Association, and the Veterans Consortium Pro Bono Program.
+Pauline currently chairs the PTAB Bar Association's Committee on Appeals from the PTAB.
 She is also a member of The Sedona Conference Working Group 5 on the Markman Process where she has contributed to the dialogue on the interplay between claim construction and substantive invalidity, specifically subject matter ineligibility and indefiniteness.

 Pauline is a co-author of Chapter 35 of the ABA’s Patent Litigation Strategies Handbook (4th Ed.
 2015) published by Bloomberg BNA, which addresses post-grant challenges.
 She is a contributing author of Patent Office Litigation, Second Edition, published in 2017 by Thomson Reuters Westlaw.
 Pauline was a published articles editor for the Journal of Business and Technology Law, 8 J. Bus. & Tech.
 L. 451 (2013), and was awarded Best Appellant Brief in the Northeast Region at the 2012 Giles S. Rich Memorial Moot Court Competition.

 Pauline received her J.D. with an Intellectual Property concentration, cum laude, from the University of Maryland Francis King Carey School of Law.
-She earned her M.S. in biotechnology and bioinformatics from The Johns Hopkins University, and her B.A., magna cum laude, also from The Johns Hopkins University where she was a Bloomberg Scholar.
+She earned her M.S. in biotechnology and bioinformatics from The Johns Hopkins University, and her B.A., magna cum laude, also from The Johns Hopkins University where she was a Bloomberg Scholar and played NCAA tennis.

 - Bronner L, Kazanzides P, Mashariki A, Domingo P, Pelletier P, Thomas T. Using an object-oriented paradigm to organize, manage and present scientific information for researchers.
 Proceedings of the American Society for Engineering Education (May 2006)